Words from Tsuyoshi Wada that resonated with me, a rugby player and The Hawks fan. [Interview with Koji Shimokawa, Tokyo Suntory Sungoliath player]

 Basically, the player number 10, the standoff (SO) player, is responsible for this.
 The standoff is responsible for deciding on signing plays and setting up the development of the game, always looking around, knowing the space to attack, and giving instructions.
 If you are watching rugby for the first time, it may be easier to understand if you pay attention to the movements of the No. 10, who shakes his head, moves his eyes, and communicates with his teammates.

-An unexpected connection to baseball world
+Unexpected connections to baseball world

---Specifically, what strengths have you honed?
+—Specifically, what strengths have you honed?

 --This is a hypothetical question, but if you had become a baseball player while still having the physical condition you have now, what kind of player do you think you would have been?